AIxCyberChallenge/example-crs-architecture/example-competition-server/README.md

 To create the PAT, go to your account, `Settings` > `Developer settings` > `Personal access tokens`, and generate a Token (classic) with the scopes needed for your use case.

 For this example, the `read:packages` scope is required.
+If you'd like, you may also enable the `repo` scope so you can use the same token for the container registry and the competition test server (see the [scantron.yaml](#scantronyaml) section below).

 Once you have your PAT, set it to an environment variable on your machine like this